-This time of the year is all about love and while love in all of its forms can be wonderful, what happens when it all goes wrong?
+What happens when love goes wrong?
 We explore the best ways to help mend a broken heart.

 A quick scout around the ele offices revealed that everyone at some point had had their heart broken, whether they were the ones doing to dumping or being dumped.
 Unless you live your life completely closed off to love, heartbreak is a universal feeling that is likely inevitable at some point in your life.

 Is the old adage of time heals all wounds the only way to get over a broken heart?
 Or are there really some things you can do to speed up the recovery process?
 Our research (ok an in-depth canvass of our family and friends) revealed that while it seems that nothing will take away the pain completely there are some damn good distractions to help you through it.
 And since it takes an average of four months to begin to feel somewhat normal after a difficult break up, anything that speeds up this process has got to be worth trying.

 ‘The Heart Will Break, But Broken Live On’ – Lord Bryon

 When you are going through a breakup you tend to spend most of the time in your own head, replaying the split, deconstructing the relationship and trying to understand how it all went wrong.
 It is essential to go through this stage, ignoring those thoughts and feelings can be worse in the long run.